Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/prologue.md

 Except for the dust particles dancing in the sunlight peeking through the gaps of the curtains.

-Since it was July, almost summer, the closed off room was mercilessly ascending in temperature.
+Since it was June, almost summer, the closed off room was mercilessly ascending in temperature.

 It's hot.